yaxu/pihkal/chapters/200-getting-started.md

 That completes our tour of this particular pattern.
 It'll take a while to really get your head around all of this, but don't worry, we'll cover it all again properly later.
-Next, we go back to basics to have a proper look at that mini-notation.
+Next, we go back to basics to have a proper look at the mini-notation.